wejdeneHaouari/mini-project-hyperledger/README.md

 James can store multiple identities in his wallet, though in our example, she only uses one.
 The `wallet` folder contains an `James.id` file that provides the information that James needs to connect to the network.
-Othis identities used by James would have their own file.
+Other identities used by James would have their own file.
 You can open this file to see the identity information that `issue.js` will use on behalf of James inside a JSON file.
 The output has been formatted for clarity.